-Save tax-free in just your name in one of our cash ISAs.
+Save tax-free in just your name with one of our cash ISAs.

 As well as the conditions that apply to the ISA you choose, there are some general conditions that cover all our cash ISAs.
-They start on page 32 (for Bank of Scotland ISAs) and page 36 (for Halifax ISAs).
+They start on page 41.

 Each year the Government says how much you can save in cash ISAs.
 These limits apply to your account too.